 Each resident has the right to be able to study in his/her room at any time without being disturbed.
-Study hours, periods when a quiet atmosphere is maintained, exist normally from 11:00 p.m. to 7:00 a.m. and during exam periods on a 24-hour basis.
+Quiet hours, periods when a quiet atmosphere is maintained, exist normally weekdays (Sunday - Thursday) from 9:00 p.m. to 8:00 a.m. and on weekends (Friday - Saturday) from 11:00 p.m. to 8:00 a.m.
+Quiet hours during exam periods are in place on a 24-hour basis.
 A reasonable level of quiet is expected in the residence halls at all times.

-Room Assignments
+Room Assignment